-- 1. Conclude the Stewardship Council's triennial review - 2.
-Amend bylaws to account for expansion of organizational membership. - 3.
-Appoint non-governmental members to the Stewardship Council. - 4.
-Work with DOE to ensure the Stewardship Council continues to meet the needs as the LSO for Rocky Flats. - 5.
-Operate Stewardship Council in compliance with state and federal regulations. - 6.
-Conduct financial audit. - 7.
-Prepare and adopt the annual work plan and the annual budget. - 8.
-Submit financial reports to DOE. - 9.
-Review and renew as necessary consulting agreements. - 10.
+- 1. Work with DOE to ensure the Stewardship Council continues to meet the needs as the LSO for Rocky Flats. - 2.
+Operate Stewardship Council in compliance with state and federal regulations. - 3.
+Conduct financial audit. - 4.
+Prepare and adopt the annual work plan and the annual budget. - 5.
+Submit financial reports to DOE. - 6.
+Review and renew as necessary consulting agreements. - 7.
 Provide annual report on activities.